+PD 1 Gross Motor Builds

+PD 2 Fine Motor Builds squee

+PD 3 Safety Show in acti

+PD 4 Personal Care Respo

+PD 5 Nutrition Demo

-PD 1 Gross Motor Builds strength, coordination and balance of large muscles.
-PD 2 Fine Motor Builds strength and coordination of small movements in hands to pick up, squeeze, twist, cut and manipulate tools and toys.
-PD 3 Safety Shows awareness of safe practices and demonstrates them when participating in activities.
-PD 4 Personal Care Responds to and initiates routines for hygiene, feeding and dressing self.
-PD 5 Nutrition Demonstrates knowledge about nutrition and healthy food choices.
+ls strength, coordination and balance of large muscles.

+ls strength and coordination of small movements in hands to pick up, eze, twist, cut and manipulate tools and toys.

+vs awareness of safe practices and demonstrates them when participating tivities.

+onds to and initiates routines for hygiene, feeding and dressing self.

+onstrates knowledge about nutrition and healthy food choices.